alex-patterson-webdev/container/README.md

 ### Classes Registration

 The container is able to create services from factory classes.
-If your class has no dependencies, and the name you register matches the fully qualified class name, calls to get will create the class using the `Arp\ArrayContainer\Factory\ObjectFactory` automatically, no service registration is required.
+If your class has no dependencies, and the name you register matches the fully qualified class name, calls to get will create the class using the `Arp\Container\Factory\ObjectFactory` automatically, no service registration is required.

-        use Arp\ArrayContainer\Factory\ObjectFactory;
+        use Arp\Container\Factory\ObjectFactory;

         $container = new Container();